ibm-cloud-docs/virtual-servers/vsi_public_selections.md

 You also select the operating system to be deployed to the server.
 You can select a number of free options such as CentOS and Ubuntu.
 Paid  options such as Windows Server and Red Hat Enterprise Linux (RHEL) are also available.
 It is important to note that Windows requires a 100GB primary disk.

-For existing customers, you can also deploy based on an Image Template through the Control Portal by navigating to **Devices -> Manage -> Images** and selecting **Order Virtual Server** from the *Actions* menu.
+For existing customers, you can also deploy based on an Image Template through the {{site.data.keyword.slportal_full}} by navigating to **Devices -> Manage -> Images** and selecting **Order Virtual Server** from the *Actions* menu.
 This automatically selects the appropriate operating system for the order.
 Alternatively, you can order based on a standard image and then reload to an image template at any time.

 ## Storage

 You have the option for SAN or local storage for each virtual server.
 You can supplement SAN or local storage with other storage products as needed.
 SAN and local storage are both exposed to the virtual server as local disks.
 Any changes to disks such as attach, detach, migrate, and so on, require a reboot of the virtual server.
-An entire virtual server can be migrated to SAN or to local storage at any time by using the Control Portal.
-Changes to storage configurations must stay within the disk quota and size maximums for that storage type.

-### Local storage

-Local storage is built on disks that are local to the virtual server host.
-Local storage provides improved disk read/write performance.
-The disks are built in a redundant array of independent disks (RAID) configuration for redundancy, disk replacement, and health monitoring which is fully managed by Bluemix.
-In newer data centers, this storage is all solid state drive (SSD) to provide the best performance.
-For information about specific local storage options, see [Balanced local storage virtual servers](vsi_public_balanced_local.html) or [Dedicated virtual servers](vsi_dedicated.html).

-### SAN storage

-SAN storage is built on Bluemix's SAN infrastructure rather than the local host storage.
-This provides greater resiliency in the event of a host failure and can also support much larger volumes.
-In the event of a host failure, virtual server instances using SAN-based storage are automatically migrated to other hosts and restarted.
-For information about specific SAN storage options, see [Public virtual servers](vsi_public.html) or [Dedicated virtual servers](vsi_dedicated.html).

-### Portable storage

-Second through fifth disks are attached as portable storage.
-In most cases, the disks can be detached at any time to allow them to be moved to other virtual servers.

-**Exception:** With public virtual servers that use Balanced local storage flavors, you cannot detach primary or secondary disks.

-The disks can be re-attached to another server, as long as the change does not exceed the disk quota or the maximum volume size limit of the target virtual server.

-**Note:** The moved disk is converted to the storage type of the target server.

-### LVM limitations

-Logical volume management (LVM) is not supported as a bootable partitioning scheme.
-With proper operating system support and configuration, secondary virtual server disks can be used for LVM partitions.
-However, LVM is not a supported file system for Image Templates or Flex Images.

-### Supplemental storage

-Virtual servers are fully compatible with file and block SAN storage, as well as, object storage.
-These storage types are recommended for cluster drives, shared file storage, archival storage, large storage requirements, or specific performance requirements.
+For more information, see [Storage options](../vsi/storage/vsi_about_storage.html).

 ## Hourly and monthly billing

 You can select hourly or monthly billing for a virtual server.
 The primary difference, other than cost, is that hourly servers do not have an included bandwidth allocation.
 At the end of a billing period, the bandwidth usage and the number of hours each server was active on the account are calculated.
-A running total is available in the Control Portal under the Virtual Server View page with a link to a Details page, showing each line item, number of hours, and running charges per item.
+A running total is available in the {{site.data.keyword.slportal}} under the Virtual Server View page with a link to a Details page, showing each line item, number of hours, and running charges per item.

 ## Bandwidth